IainStevenson/docker.multi.service.reverse.proxy/readme.md

 From a security perspective the primary objectives are;

+* Avoid having to use localhost as a domain name.
+ * localhost used in multi-service container configurations is worse than meaningless, suddenly it becomes a blocker.
+ * But without a certificate that supports localhost in development .NET services blow up on startup.
 * To have a dedicated authentication and authorisation domain
 * Implement FULL SSL for encryption in motion.
  * implementation for all services in all environments.
  * Implement encryption at rest as can be achieved with MongoDB
-* Avoid having to use localhost as a domain name.

 ## Opinion